How to Make A Professional Email Address

 Typically, if the domain is available, you should choose ‘yourbusinessname.com’ with no special characters.
 For more information on how to determine the best domain for your business, check out our tutorial on how to choose a domain name.

 Step 2: Create a New Email Account at Your Domain

-Once your domain is set up, log in to your host’s cPanel and find the section labeled ‘Email’.
+Once your domain is set up, log in to your host’s control panel and find the section labeled ‘Email’.
 Then click on ‘Email Accounts’ to get to the page you need.

 On the following screen, you will be prompted to give your new email account a new name which will be the ‘emailname’ portion of ‘[email protected]’.

 The name of your professional email address should be something that is easy for customers to remember and that reflects the organized nature of your business.

 That’s why most of the best email addresses use a standardized naming structure that includes the name of the person to whom the email belongs.

 Some professional email address ideas follow these structures:

 - First Name Last Name ([email protected])

 - First Name only ([email protected])